Checklist for New Postdocs

 Join Us for Opportunities To Meet New Postdocs

 - Postdoc Chats are an informal opportunity to meet other postdocs.
-They happen every other week.
+The venue and time vary on postdoc interest and availability, so check the website often for updates.

 - Announcements of upcoming sessions of these and other events will be sent out via the newsletters.